sagemath/trac_to_gh/Issue 3872.md

 ```

 The above would go in *before* any of this replaces the existing symbolic framework.

+Once the above two steps are done and the spkg passes review, this ticket should be closed.
+Only then should a more refined attack on the problem be carried out.

 Issue created by migration from https://trac.sagemath.org/ticket/3872